Mindfulness: Staying Connected in a World Full of Distractions

 Utilizing the Four Foundations of Mindfulness; An Example

-Let’s say you are being “projected upon…” This being a time you know it’s not you and this time it is in fact others that should also be on the path.
+Let’s say you are being “projected upon…” This being a time you know it’s not you and this time it is in fact others that are not on the path, are not practicing the straight way, not practicing the noble way.
 People do not and will not know it is them that is causing harm.
-They will place blame on others, that is the unEnlightened mind not accepting its own responsibility.
+They will place blame on others, that is the unEnlightened mind, the ego not accepting its own responsibility.
 When this happens to you remember the Four Foundations of Mindfulness.
 Notice these sensations and cut them off at the root.
-Try to get it cut off at the first step before it goes into steps 2, 3 or 4.
+Try to get it cut off sooner and sooner.
+Try to cut it off at the first step before it goes into steps 2, 3 or 4.
 Let’s discuss:

-- Body in Body – recognize your spider senses, the body reacting, do you feel that inside, some kind of bodily sensation, anger brewing???
-Cut it off, go back to the breath, gather your thoughts with singleness of mind and respond using Right Speech.
+- Body in Body (Bodily Sensations) – recognize your spider senses, the body reacting, do you feel that inside, some kind of bodily sensation, anger brewing???
+Cut it off, let it go, return back to the breath, gather your thoughts with singleness of mind and respond using Right Speech.

-- Feelings as Feelings – uht oh, has it turned into a feeling already, anger/resentment/annoyances… Cut it off, go back to the breath, gather thoughts respond using Right Speech.
+- Feelings as Feelings (Feelings in the mind) – uht oh, has it turned into a feeling already, anger/resentment/frustration/annoyances… cut it off, let it go, go back to the breath, gather thoughts respond using Right Speech.

-- Mind as Mind – uht oh, now its in your mind.
-You’re thinking about it, dwelling upon it for days or weeks, something silly and stupid that happened still has you discontent?
-Recognize that, Cut it off, go back to the breath, let it go.
+- Mind as Mind (Condition of the mind) – uht oh, now its in your mind.
+You’re thinking about it, dwelling upon it for days or weeks, something unwelcome or inconvenient that happened still has you discontent?
+Recognize that, cut it off, go back to the breath, and let it go.

-- Mental Objects – oh no, its now turned into an object of ill will.
+- Mental Objects (Mental States) – oh no, this example has now turned into an object of ill will.
 You let it sit and harbor around.
-You’re going around being mean to that person still for something in the past with a snappy attitude attachment you haven’t let go of.
+You’re going around being mean to that person still for something in the past with a snappy attitude you haven’t let go of.
 You’re going around town talking trash .
-All you are doing is making more unwholesome karma at this point and it’ll come back to you, keeping you in this discontent karmic loop.
-Cut it off, go back to the breath, “meditate monks, less you regret it later, this is my instruction to you” – Gotama Buddha .
+All you are doing is making more unwholesome karma at this point and it will come back to you, keeping you in this discontent karmic loop.
+Cut it off, let it go, and return back to the breath.
+“Meditate monks, less you regret it later, this is my instruction to you” – Gotama Buddha .

 Achieving mindfulness in a world full of distractions is important.
 The only way to cultivate and achieve this wholesome attribute is thru Breathing Mindfulness Meditation.
 As long as we can find a way to live in the moment, we can find a way to better appreciate ourselves, our friends and family, and the world around us.
 The antidote to appreciate all the people around better is thru Loving-kindness Meditation.
 These are the two most important things Gotama Buddha taught us to practice.